 Essentially Detroit style coney dogs consist of a steamed hotdog with a natural casing nestled into a soft bun and is topped with seasoned (no-bean) beef chili, yellow mustard and finely diced white onion.
 Yields 8 coney dogs in about 40 minutes.

+This is a question we’re often asked when ordering a coney dog in a Metro-Detroit Coney Island.
 Obviously Flint and Detroit are cities here in the southeast region of the mitten state, but it’s also different ways you can order a coney dog.

 Personally, I’ll take two steamed hotdogs topped with the creamy-tomato-based-no-bean chili, mustard and finely minced onions over a Flint-style any day.
 Oh and a side of chili cheese fries.
+Naturally.

 To Make These Detroit Style Coney Dogs You Will Need: